Spain vows no let-up for terror convicts as ETA dissolves - Journal du Cameroun

-Spain vowed to bring to justice all those who committed crimes as members of former Basque separatist group ETA even as its formal dissolution was sealed on Friday with calls for reconciliation.
+Spain vowed to bring to justice all those who committed crimes in the name of former Basque separatist group ETA even as its formal dissolution was sealed on Friday with calls for reconciliation.

 By disbanding, the group put a definitive end to western Europe’s last armed insurgency following more than four decades of killings and kidnappings.